bitovi/academy/src/dom/4-attributes-and-properties.md

-@page dom-jquery-training/attributes-and-properties Attributes and Properties
+@page learn-dom-jquery/attributes-and-properties Attributes and Properties
-@parent dom-jquery-training 4
+@parent learn-dom-jquery 4
 @description Learn about the attributes and properties on an element.
 @body